Braemar Energy Ventures

 Series C in 2009

-Grid Net is a software company that specializes in network management solutions for the utility sector, focusing on enhancing the capabilities of smart grid technologies.
-Its flagship product, the Machine-to-Machine Network Operating System, is designed to manage grid devices and advanced applications across various network types, whether public or private, wired or wireless.
-By providing open and interoperable communications products, Grid Net enables utilities to implement secure and scalable smart grid services, including smart metering.
-The company aims to support strategic deployments that deliver immediate returns and long-term value for its clients.
-Headquartered in San Francisco, California, with additional offices in Sydney, Melbourne, and Tokyo, Grid Net is supported by prominent investors, including Intel Capital and Cisco Systems.
+Grid Net is a software company that specializes in providing solutions for the smart grid, focusing on utility customers and technology partners.
+The company's Machine-to-Machine Network Operating System is designed to efficiently manage grid devices and advanced applications across various network types, including public and private, wired and wireless.
+By emphasizing strategic deployments of high-value grid applications, Grid Net aims to deliver immediate returns and sustainable value for its clients.
+The company is headquartered in San Francisco, California, with additional offices in Sydney, Melbourne, and Tokyo.
+Grid Net is supported by prominent investors, including Intel Capital and Cisco Systems, which reinforces its position in the smart grid sector.

 Convey Computer